corstian/digital-garden/notes/algorithms/lift-equation/kinetic-energy.md

 usemathjax: true
 ---

-# Calculating the kinetic energy for a glider
 The formula to calculate the amount of kinetic energy in an object is as follows;

 $$Ek = 0.5\cdot m\cdot v^2$$